 4. No division of financial responsibilities in the family

-To avoid bills slipping through the cracks or expenses going unpaid, make sure you and your partner’s financial responsibilities are clearly laid-out.
-For example, if one person pays the mortgage, the other pays the household bills.
+To avoid bills slipping through the cracks or living expenses going unpaid, make sure you and your partner’s financial responsibilities are clearly laid-out.
+For example, if one person is paying the mortgage, the other is paying for the household bills.

 Dividing bills and expenses can be challenging if one partner’s income is much higher than the other’s.
 This is where transparency and open communication come in.
 It’s important to balance financial responsibilities equitably, rather than equally, to avoid financial stress.

 Life comes at you fast.
 You need to be prepared for anything it throws at you.
 If your car breaks down or you lose your job, do you have enough money to cover your expenses?
 Having a reserve fund serves many purposes, but its main use is for emergency costs.
 Without a reserve fund, you put yourself and your family at risk of financial ruin, should you run into any large, unexpected expenses.

 8 tips to effectively manage your family’s finances